 My gf is pregnant by another man.
 We live in Florida if that matters.
 If we both decide to say it is my baby and we get married before baby is born do I have to adopt child?
 I feel it would be easier to just go on with life saying it is mine.
 Thanks!

 My fiancé's ex-wife moved their daughter to a new daycare (without discussing with my fiancé first), and is now refusing to add my name to the list as a designated pick-up person, although it's never been a problem before.
-She is telling us that she is the only one authorized to add someone to...
+She is telling us that she is the only one authorized to add...
 Read more »

 Most Parenting Agreements specify in the agreement how subsequent day care providers may be selected and how other individuals may be added for pick up and therefore I would suggest you review your agreement.
 If it is silent on these issues then I suggest each parent may select the daycare of...Read more »